 Antagomirs are antisense reagents that silence miRNAs and display prolonged in vivo stability and activity.
 Dr Thomas Thum (Wurzburg, DE) described the results of studies with antagomir-21 (antagonising miRNA) in a pressure overload model where myocyte hypertrophy and fibrosis were reduced by the antagomir.
 Dr Leon De Windt (Utrecht, NL) described the roles of miRNA-199b which is an NFAT target gene that is upregulated in the failing heart.
 Ongoing studies with antagomir-199b were providing insights into the roles of miRNA-199b in heart failure and remodelling.
 Dr A Haghikia (Hannover, DE) presented information on another member of the miRNA-199 family, miRNA-199a, and its regulation by STAT3.
 Studies with STAT3 deficient mice reveal that miRNA-199a is downregulated by STAT3 and plays a role in myocyte hypertrophy.
 Hamid el Azzouzi (Utrecht, NL) presented evidence that miRNA-199a and miRNA-214, both upregulated in cardiac disease, promote adverse remodelling and failure via downregulation of PPAb/d, a key regulator of myocyte metabolism.

+The final scientific session addressed specific mechanisms of myocyte hypertrophic signalling.
+Dr Nanette Bishopric (Miami, USA) described recent work in her laboratory assessing the roles of p300 acetyltransferase in the regulation of myocyte hypertrophy. p300 is an epigenetic regulator that acetylates histones and transcription factors.
+It is stress-inducible in the heart and is upregulated in human heart failure, probably by stabilisation of the protein.
+Mice overexpressing p300 sustain smaller infarcts and less compensatory hypertrophy.
+Dr. Tarone illustrated protein-protein interactions between melusin, a muscle-specific stretch-sensitive protein that he previously showed to be protective against maladaptive remodelling, the chaperone hsp90 and IQGAP, thereby assembling a dynamic signalosome to coordinate adaptative hypertrophic signalling.
 Dr Fischer illustrated a particular phenotype associated with cardiomyocyte-specific deletion of the transcription factor, STAT3, i.e. a loss of contractile reserve to beta-adrenergic stimulation, that may participate to the progressive development of cardiac failure in this model.
 Dr Santulli demonstrated the opposite effects of GRK2 and GRK5 on NF-kappaB-mediated pro-hypertrophic effects of angiotensin II in vitro and in vivo, suggesting the interest to target GRK’s to treat hypertrophic cardiomyopathy.
 This last session ended with a state-of-the-art lecture by Jeff Molkentin (Cincinnati, USA) who illustrated the key role of PKCalpha as a negative regulator of contractility, leading to heart failure in the hemodynamically-stressed heart, thereby highlighting the potential therapeutic use of broad-acting PKC inhibitors such as ruboxistaurin.

 The meeting also included two moderated poster sessions held in a relaxed atmosphere in the beautiful rooms surrounding the “Sala Fermi”.
 After the prize announcements for “best poster”, the final word went to the organizers, who thanked the faculty and attendees from both Working Groups.
 All showed their appreciation, for the support of the ESC Basic Cardiovascular Science Council, especially the young scientists who benefited from a travel grant thanks to the generosity of the Council.